softworkz/embyuserwiki/Cinema-Mode.md

 There are additional settings to allow you to personalize your Cinema Mode experience, such as dictating the number of trailers that will be played.

 ![](images/server/cinemamode4.png)

+Smart parental control will compare the ratings of trailers against the rating of the movie being played, and filter the trailers based on ratings of an equal or lower value.
+For example, you might be an adult watching The Goonies with your children.
+The Goonies is rated PG, so this setting will exclude any trailers with a higher rating than PG.
+Unrated trailers will also be excluded.

+The unwatched setting will prevent trailers that you've already seen from being used again, as well as trailers from movies that you've already seen.
+Note that enabling this setting may eventually result in no unwatched trailers being available.